-Generally speaking goods and services tax (GST) is a broad-based tax of 10% on most goods and services sold or consumed in Australia.
-Why does this concern business owners?
-Once a business is registered for GST this will be included in the price of sales to consumers.
+Generally speaking, goods and services tax (GST) is a broad-based tax of 10% on most goods and services sold or consumed in Australia.
+This tax is distributed amongst Australian States to provide state-provided services, such as public transport and hospitals.

 You will need to think about registering for GST as your business profit grows.
-When your business or enterprise GST turnover reaches $75,000 or more ($150,000 or more for non-profit organisations) you will need to register.
+When your business or enterprise GST turnover reaches $75,000 or more, you will need to register.
 Registration must occur within 21 days of meeting this GST turnover threshold.
-Note: if you provide taxi travel, you will need to register for GST regardless of your turnover.

 You only need to register once for GST even if you operate more than one business through the same entity.

-For example (the company LawPath Pty Ltd operates two businesses, LawPath Subscription Services and LawPath Documents).
-LawPath Pty Ltd will only need register once for GST, and this will cover both businesses.
+For example (the company Lawpath Pty Ltd operates two businesses, Lawpath Subscription Services and Lawpath Documents).
+Lawpath Pty Ltd will only need to register once for GST, and this will cover both businesses.